 Thank Your B&B Guests

-A simple handwritten “thank you” (such as thanking them for being your guest) can go a long way towards keeping their visit with your B&B top of mind.
-Send them home with some homemade goodies, a coffee mug with your inn’s logo on it, or something else that makes you more memorable.
+A simple handwritten "thank you" (such as thanking them for being your guest) can go a long way towards keeping their visit with your B&B top of mind.
+Send them home with some homemade goodies, a coffee mug with your inn's logo on it, or something else so you can be memorable.